yunojuno/django-perimeter/README.rst

 Django Perimeter
 ================

-Perimeter is an app that provides middleware that allows you to 'secure the perimeter' of your django site outside of any existing auth process that you have.
+Perimeter is a Django app that provides middleware that allows you to 'secure the perimeter' of your django site outside of any existing auth process that you have.

 Why?
 ----